-1 14.12 Removal Expenses, Excess Rent and House Purchases Authorisation of payment of removal Chief People Officer/ Removal expenses guideline expenses incurred by employees taking Deputy Chief People Officer up new appointments (providing consideration was promised at interview) 14.13 Authorised Car & Mobile Phone Users Paguage for posts to be authorized as Pudget manager (in line with Truet Requests for posts to be authorised as car users Budget manager (in line with Trust policy) Requests for posts to be authorised as mobile telephone users Budget manager (and in line with Trust policy) 14.14 Mutually Agreed Resignation Board Subject to NHSI guidelines.
-Scheme (MARS) Refer to the Trust MARS policy 14.15 Redundancy CFO and Chief People Officer 14.16 ill Health Retirement · Decision to pursue retirement on the Line manager grounds of ill-health (final decision rests with the Pensions Agency) 14.17 Dismissal Dismissing Manager (and in line with HR policy) Trust disciplinary policies.
-Delivering Performance Policy, Sickness Absence Policy 15.
-Authorisation of new drugs where CFO on the recommendation of the D&TC Terms of reference no specific source of funding or income has been identified Drugs & Therapeutics Committee 16.
-Authorisation of Sponsorship Chief Executive, Chief Medical Officer Trust Policy: Ethical Guidelines Deals and Director of Research and on the Relationship between Innovation Trust Employees and the Biomedical Industry 17.
+14.12 Removal Expenses, Excess Rent and House Purchases Authorisation of payment of removal HR Director/ Removal expenses guideline expenses incurred by employees taking Head of HR up new appointments (providing consideration was promised at interview) 14.13 Authorised Car & Mobile Phone Users Requests for posts to be authorised as Budget manager (in line with Trust car users policy) Requests for posts to be authorised as Budget manager (and in line with Trust mobile telephone users policy) 14.14 Mutually Agreed Resignation Board Subject to NHSI guidelines.
+Scheme (MARS) 050 15: (115 Refer to the Trust MARS policy 14.15 Redundancy CFO and Director of HR 14.16 ill Health Retirement 150 Decision to pursue retirement on the Line manager grounds of ill-health (final decision rests with the Pensions Agency) Diaminging Manager (and in line with Turet disciplinant policies 14.17 Dismissal Dismissing Manager (and in line with Trust disciplinary policies.
+HR policy) Delivering Performance Policy, Sickness Absence Policy 15.
+Authorisation of new drugs where CFO on the recommendation of the D&TC Terms of reference no specific source of funding or Drugs & Therapeutics Committee Date femilis of felerence income has been identified Drugs & Therapeutics Committee 16.
+Authorisation of Sponsorship Chief Executive, Medical Director and Trust Policy: Ethical Guidelines Deals Director of Research and Innovation on the Relationship between Trust Employees and the Biomedical Industry 17.
 Authorisation of funded Research Director of Research and Innovation In line with Trust Policy for Projects Management of R&D 18.
-Authorisation of Clinical Trials Chief Executive, Chief Medical Officer and Director of Research and Innovation 19.
-Insurance Policies and Risk Management a. management of the RM programme Chief Nursing and Midwifery Officer & Executive Director of Quality h Inquiron on organization Governance b.
-Insurance arrangements CFO and Head of Legal Services ND overes may be c.
-Payment of third party claims, pending recovery from the NHSLA Head of Legal Services (over £50,000 also requires approval NB excess may be recoverable under historic (above the excess), and the from the Assistant Finance Director - agreement with host Commissioner, based on request from Financial Accounting) commissioner NHSLA and Trust's solicitors i manolar / toodarting/ 331111133101101 20.
-Patients and relatives complaints Trust complaints procedure a. overall responsibility for ensuring that CE, Deputy Chief Nursing and , , all complaints are dealt with effectively Midwifery Officer and Executive • Director of Quality Governance b. responsibility for ensuring that Care Group Top Team complaints relating to a Care Group are investigated thoroughly c.
-Coordination/facilitation of complaints Head of Patient Experience Team d. coordinating the management of Chief Medical Officer or Chief Nursing medico-legal complaints and Midwifery Officer and Head of Legal Services
+Authorisation of Clinical Trials Chief Executive, Medical Director and Director of Research and Innovation 19.
+Insurance Policies and Risk Management a. management of the RM programme Chief Nurse & Director of Quality b.
+Insurance arrangements CFO and Legal Services Managers c.
+Payment of third party claims, Legal Services Managers NB excess may be pending recovery from the NHSLA (over £50,000 also requires approval recoverable under historic (above the excess), and the from the Assistant Finance Director - agreement with host Commissioner, based on request from Financial Accounting) commissioner NHSLA and Trust's solicitors 20.
+Patients and relatives complaints Trust complaints procedure a. overall responsibility for ensuring that CE, Deputy Chief Nurse and Director all complaints are dealt with effectively of Quality b. responsibility for ensuring that Care Group Top Team complaints relating to a Care Group are investigated thoroughly Here to CD (Count E c.
+Coordination/facilitation of complaints Head of Patient Experience Team d. coordinating the management of Medical Director or CNDQ and Legal medico-legal complaints Services Managers